TUM-DSE/vCXLGen/README.md

 # vCXLGen: Automated Synthesis and Verification of CXL Bridges for Heterogeneous Architectures

+Artifacts for "vCXLGen: Automated Synthesis and Verification of CXL Bridges for Heterogeneous Architectures", ASPLOS '26

 This repository contains the artifact for verifying CXL-based cache coherence protocols using model checkers.

 ## Evaluated Setups